Babak Khorramdin: Background

 Babak was most likely not of pure Persian extraction, and his native language may have been Adhari.
 His mother Mahru (whose name means "(a) beauty") was a non-Muslim wet-nurse from Azerbaijan.
 She is described as being "one-eyed" in Muslim sources and furthermore, by al-Tabari, as having become pregnant with her son after being raped by a mercenary.
 However, these stories are likely fabrications created by hostile authors in order to disgrace Babak.
 As for the identity of Babak's father, there are also multiple conflicting accounts.
 Al-Waqidi, as quoted by Ibn al-Nadim, states that he was an oil-seller from al-Mada'in (Ctesiphon) who had settled in Azerbaijan.
-Patricia Crone takes this to mean that he was of Aramean origin.
-However, Dinawari, who wrote his history in the late 9th century, states that there is ample evidence to support that his father's true name was Mutahhar and that he was a descendant of Abu Muslim, the Persian leader of the Abbasid revolution, through his daughter, Fatima.
+Dinawari, who wrote his history in the late 9th century, states that there is ample evidence to support that his father's true name was Mutahhar and that he was a descendant of Abu Muslim, the Persian leader of the Abbasid revolution, through his daughter, Fatima.
 C. E. Bosworth argues that more credence should be lent to this latter account, as other sources are hostile and are eager to propose lowly or otherwise less honorable origins for Babak.
 Gholamhoseyn Yusofi writes that there is no way to know whether the report of Babak's descent from Abu Muslim is true, a fiction created by Babak to gain supporters, or a later invention.
 In the other sources, Babak's father's name is variably given as Abdallah, Amir ibn Abdallah, or Amir ibn Ahad, all of which suggest that he was a Muslim.
 Al-Tabari calls Babak's father Matar, while al-Sam'ani calls him Mirdas.
 This latter name has been interpreted by some as "man-eater" and is also the name of the father of the legendary villain Zahhak; it may be associated with Babak's reputation in the sources as a bloodthirsty person.